French boxer sits on ring apron in protest after DQ loss

 “I felt there was a couple of heads going in there,” Clarke said.
 “Whether it was intentional or not, that’s not for me to say. … I told (Aliev afterward) to calm down.
 You’re not thinking with your head.
 You’re thinking with your heart.
 I know it’s hard, but the best thing to do is go back to the changing room.”

+“We went so far, but we don’t think they wanted France to get a medal,” France head coach John Dovi said.
+“It looks like every Olympiad there is something like that.
+I will quit the French team and stop coaching because of that.
+It’s very difficult.”

+Aliev’s protest is just the latest chapter in the distasteful side story of Olympic boxing, which has been plagued for decades by a combination of inconsistent officiating from occasionally sketchy figures and poor sportsmanship from its losing fighters.

-Olympic boxing’s most famous protest against a judging decision occurred in 1988 in Seoul, when South Korean bantamweight Byun Jung-il refused to leave the ring after being penalized two points for using his head illegally.
+The most famous protest against a judging decision occurred in 1988 in Seoul, when South Korean bantamweight Byun Jung-il refused to leave the ring after being penalized two points for using his head illegally.
 Byun stayed in the ring for over an hour, and Seoul officials eventually turned out the lights.

 The Tokyo Olympic boxing tournament is being run by a special task force instead of the International Boxing Association, which was suspended by the IOC in 2019.